aikoandre/aikoandre/README.md

 ## About Me

 Student of Analysis and Development of Systems, focusing on Data Analysis and transforming data into actionable insights.
-Currently building skills in Python, SQL, and Business Intelligence tools to pursue a career as a Data Analyst.
+Currently building skills in **Python**, **SQL**, and **Power BI** tools to pursue a career as a Data Analyst.

-## Currently Learning

-🔍 Deepening my knowledge in **MySQL** and **Power BI** to enhance my data analysis capabilities.

 ## Contact